grahil-24/Dockerfiles/README.md

     - `MONGO_INITDB_ROOT_PASSWORD=mongo_pass`: Sets the root password for the MongoDB instance.

 By using Docker Compose, you can easily start and manage all the containers required for your application with a single command.

+To start this multi-container set your present working directory as the same as that of the docker-compose file and run the following command

+            docker compose up

+Check the running containers using ```docker container ls``` and you will see that docker has created 3 containers with the names mentioned in the docker compose file.
+To stop these containers simply run

+            docker compose down
+and you will see that docker stops and also deletes all 3 containers.